-The trekking from Pico do Areerio (or Arieiro) to Pico Ruivo is the most thrilling path in Madeira and we did it.
-We will try to “picture” the whole experience but nothing is compared to actually walk the walk.
+The trekking from Pico do Areerio (or Arieiro) to Pico Ruivo is the most thrilling path in Madeira, and we did it.
+We will try to “picture” the whole experience, but nothing is compared actually to walk the walk.

-When you are at Pico Ruivo and on a sunny day you can have a 360-degree view of the island of Madeira.
+When you are at Pico Ruivo, and on a sunny day, you can have a 360-degree view of the island of Madeira.
 With clear skies you can see: Curral das Freiras, Porto Santo, Desertas, Ponta de São Lourenço, and many more locations.

 When you start the route from Pico do Areerio (Arieiro) you can exit it at Achada Do Teixeira.